[My student] has been motivated and ambitious because of his involvement with BAM @Work and how BAM @Work has taught him to be responsible.

 Throughout the year, youth attend events with corporate partners to practice these skills and network.
 Youth participate in additional workshops and receive individual support from an @Work Specialist who connects them with job opportunities and internships.

 In weekly circles, youth learn to:

 their plan of action

 In 2017-2018, 67 CPS students and 15 postgraduates participated in Project Prepare.

 All maintained their enrollment in school, while the average dropout rate for students in the same CPS schools was 6.5%.
 Research further revealed that 93% of participants graduated from high school on time.

 For more than 30 years, Project Prepare has helped young people focus on the development of current and future career interests.

-The program pairs 11th and 12th grade youth at three area high schools with Career Specialists who guide them through career exploration and coach them on developing ten core job readiness skills.
+The program pairs 11th and 12th graders at three area high schools with career specialists who guide them through career exploration and coach them on developing ten core job readiness skills.

 Career Specialists cater the training to meet the individual needs of each participant.
 Youth also participate in special events such as job shadowing, employer visits, and job readiness boot camps.

 Project Prepare helps students develop hard and soft life skills focused on college and career readiness.
 Most participants are between the ages of 15-19.
 Students enter the program through referral and meet with highly skilled Career Specialists on a bi-weekly basis.
 During the 2014-2015 school year, Project Prepare successfully placed students into 96 job opportunities.